AmokSolderer/APC/DOC/RunGame.md

 After you've had enough fun with the Base Code you have the following options:

-* Use Lisy/PinMame to run the original game code in a Raspberry Pi
+* Use Lisy/PinMame to run the original game code on a Raspberry Pi
 * Create your game in MPF and let it control the APC
 * Do your own game code in C and use the APC SW framework